-And I have also always wanted to be different, and am forged by that experience.
-That’s who I am.
-This is what I want to accept.
-I want to rise above the physical.
-I want to accept that I am a spiritual being.
-I might, after all, have another chance to be something different, in another life.
-That can wait.
-It doesn’t help me to be impatient about it or to wish for something I don’t have.
-What do I really want now, anyway, other than to be happy?
+Can I rise above the physical, accept that I am a spiritual being?
+I might have another chance to be something different, in another life.
+It doesn’t help me to be impatient about it or to wish for something I can’t have.
+What do I really want now, anyway?
+I just want to be happy.